Bilateral Relations Switzerland–Nigeria

 Switzerland recognised the Federal Republic of Nigeria on 1 October 1960, the day the country declared its independence from the United Kingdom.
 Shortly thereafter, the two countries established diplomatic relations.
 Switzerland opened an embassy in Lagos a year later.

 In 2001, Switzerland moved its embassy to the new capital, Abuja.
 In 2016, it opened a consulate general in Lagos.
+Nigeria has had an embassy in Bern since 1966.

 Nigeria, Historical Dictionary of Switzerland (de, fr, it)